symulacr/GitGetr/README.md

 # GitGetr

 GitGetr is a powerful Chrome extension designed to facilitate the legal extraction and download of media files from GitHub repositories.
-This extension simplifies the process of accessing and retrieving various media types while adhering to GitHub's policies and terms of service.
+This extension simplifies the process of accessing and retrieving various media types while adhering to GitHub's policies and terms of service

 ## Features